Quote a $25K furnace and AC install

 Ontario: 60 days from last supply.
 BC: 45 days.
 Alberta: 60 days.
 Markup starts the clock from the last supply date you record and sends a reminder before the window closes.

 HVAC techs are on the road all day.
 Markup works on whatever phone or tablet you already have.
-Tap targets are large enough to use with work gloves on.
-Every action is one or two taps from the job list.
+Touch targets are large enough to use with work gloves on.
+Every action is one or two clicks from the job list.

 ServiceBox is the only Canadian-flavoured field-service app aimed at HVAC.
 It handles scheduling and work orders well.
 Markup focuses on the financial and compliance layer that Canadian contractors actually get fined for missing.